reigenatk/go-torrent/README.md

-## go=torrent
+# go-torrent
-I decided to learn some Go, seeing as it is one of the most popular languages [fifth in the most recent GitHub surevy!](https://madnight.github.io/githut/#/pull_requests/2022/1).
+I decided to learn some Go, seeing as it is one of the most popular languages [fifth in the most recent GitHub surevy!](https://madnight.github.io/githut/#/pull_requests/2022/1)

 I've also always been interested in how torrents work, since I've used them before (for completely LEGAL purposes, of course).
 So naturally I thought, why not try to write a torrent client in Go?
 After all, from what I can tell, Go is usually used for backend, internet related things.
 I might be wrong though.